Miss Brazil 2019

-Miss Brazil 2019 (Miss Brasil 2019), officially Miss Brazil Be Emotion 2019 (Miss Brasil Be Emotion 2019), was the 65th edition of the Miss Brazil beauty pageant which held on 9 March 2019 at São Paulo Expo Exhibition & Convention Center in the city of São Paulo, Brazil.
+Miss Brazil 2019 (Miss Brasil 2019), officially Miss Brazil Be Emotion 2019 (Miss Brasil Be Emotion 2019), was the 65th edition of the Miss Brazil beauty pageant which was held on 9 March 2019 at São Paulo Expo Exhibition & Convention Center in the city of São Paulo, Brazil.
 The event was broadcast by Rede Bandeirantes network nationally.
 27 candidates from all the each States of Brazil and the Federal District participated in the pageant.
 At the end of the event, Mayra Dias of Amazonas crowned Júlia Horta of Minas Gerais as her successor.
 Horta represented Brazil at Miss Universe 2019 pageant and placed Top 20.